SGDInstitute/apollo/content/collections/pages/mblgtacc/entertainment.md

             marks:
               -
                 type: lead
-            text: 'The MBLGTACC student planning team and Midwest Institute for Sexuality and Gender Diversity are thrilled to welcome Schuyler Bailar and Imani Barbarin as keynotes for our thirtieth annual conference.'
+            text: 'The MBLGTACC student planning team and Midwest Institute for Sexuality and Gender Diversity are thrilled to welcome Hayden Kristal—'
+          -
+            type: text
+            marks:
+              -
+                type: italic
+              -
+                type: lead
+            text: 'America''s Got Talent'
+          -
+            type: text
+            marks:
+              -
+                type: lead
+            text: ' contestant and longtime MBLGTACC presenter—as the host and emcee of our open mic night.'
       -
         type: heading
         attrs: